vsch/MissingInActions/README.md

 [Version Notes]
 [Download Latest 0.8.2 from this repo]

-- Enhanced Paste From History Added
+- Enhanced Paste From History Added, [Paste From History: A Power User Feature]

 ![Paste From History Details](/assets/images/PasteFromHistory_Details.png)